 When in doubt, ask the writer or artist if you can use and link back to their work.
 Many creators are happy to allow reposts with the correct attribution.
 Some may even allow you to use their work in your publications.
 Failure to ask first could lead to a bad reputation among bloggers or even legal action.

 Some creators have begun releasing work under Creative Commons licenses, which allow for a wider range of use than traditional copyright.
 However, you should never assume a work is Creative Commons unless you see it specifically listed as such.
 Research the different license types, and be sure to use the proper license when necessary.
+In this post we show you the best places to find royalty free images!

 Images are as copy protected as words are.
 You can’t just run around the Internet lifting photos and pictures for your own use!
 Beware of using Google Images.